intel/kubevirt-gfx-sriov/README.md

    cd applications.virtualization.kubevirt-gfx-sriov
    ```
 2. Add additional access to AppArmor libvirtd profile.
 This step is only required if the host OS (eg: Ubuntu) comes with AppArmor profile that is preventing KubeVirt operation.
-See [issue](https://github.com/kubevirt/kubevirt/issues/7473) for more detail.
+See [issue](https://github.com/kubevirt/kubevirt/issues/7473) for more detail
    ```sh
    sudo cp apparmor/usr.sbin.libvirtd /etc/apparmor.d/local/